ssovit/TikTok-API-PHP/.github/ISSUE_TEMPLATE/need_help.md

 ---
-name: Bug Report
+name: Need Help
-about: Create a report to help us improve
+about: Create a ticket to get help.
 title: ''
-labels: 'bug-report'
+labels: 'need-help'
 assignees: ''

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear and concise description of what you are trying to do and what result you are getting.

 ## If fields below is empty then issue will be Ignored and Closed